1940–41 Swiss Cup: Round 4

-The teams from the this season's Nationalliga, who had received byes for the first three rounds, entered the cup competition in this round.
+The teams from this season's Nationalliga, who had received byes for the first three rounds, entered the cup competition in this round.
 The teams from the Nationalliga were seeded and could not be drawn against each other.
 Whenever possible, the draw respected local regionalities.
 With one exception, the games of the fourth round were to be played the first week-end after the New Year, but the bad weather was the cause of many postponements.